e-mergo/mx-emergo-sortable-list-input/README.md

 1. Download the Widget from the Mendix Marketplace in Studio Pro.
 2. Insert the Widget in a page.
 3. Configure the Widget.
 The Value attribute and Sortable objects are required.
-4. Run the app, interact with the sortable list to see the info tooltip.
+4. Run the app and interact with the sortable list.
+5. Perhaps setup microflow handling of the value attribute to parse the sorted values.

 ## Styling